 What type of investor are you?
 It’s a simple question, but it isn’t necessarily an easy answer.
 And since everyone is different, my answer will likely differ from yours.

-An investor profile defines the level of investment risk you’re willing to accept, the investments that are right for you, and what allocations of each should be in your portfolio.
+An investor profile defines the level of investment risk you’re willing to accept, the suitable investments for you, and the allocations of each to your portfolio.

-The factors that make up your investor profile include your:
+The factors that make up your investor profile include the following:

 • Investment objectives / Financial goals